Planning your Trip

 Credit cards and Money

 According to my husband who is the credit card expert in the family, the only card that has no foreign transaction fee for purchases made in foreign currency AND has no annual fee is the Capital One World Mastercard.
 It offers cash-back, and is our main family credit card.
 We also have a Starwood American Express card, which I think provides great travel benefits as you can redeem points for hotel stays and for travel on many airlines.
 Converting 20,000 Starwood points yields you 25,000 miles on most airlines.
-Our third and newest addition is the Fairmont Visa card, the virtues of which I extoll above under “Hotels”.
+Finally, I have a Delta American Express card, which gives us early boarding as well as some other benefits.

 Travel insurance